MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 Class members are expected to treat others with mutual respect and appreciation regardless of any differences.
 It is my intent that students from all diverse backgrounds and perspectives be well served by the course.

-The best ways to contact TAs and me outside the lectures and work sessions are via email or the Canvas discussion board.
+The best ways to contact TAs and me outside the lectures and work sessions are via email or TicketVise (similar to the discussion board) on Canvas.
 Please keep in mind that responses from TAs and me could be delayed due to weekends or holidays.

 All course announcements will be on Canvas.